CJWorkbench/arrow-tools/README.md

 jump in with an intermediate image.
 You can see all `IMAGE_ID`s in the `docker build .` output.

+For instance:

-* `docker run -it --rm --volume "$(pwd):/app" IMAGE_ID bash` -- start a
+`docker run -it --rm --volume "$(pwd):/data" "$(docker build -q --target=cpp-build --build-arg CMAKE_BUILD_TYPE=Debug .)" bash`
-  Bash shell, and overwrite the image's source code with our own.
-The mounted volume means you can `make` or `pytest` immediately after you edit source code.
-(That's not normal.)
+-- start a Bash shell, with the program debug-compiled and our path mounted at `/data`.
+Inside the shell, you can `apt update && apt install -y gdb` to run GDB.
+Then run `gdb xlsx-to-arrow` and `r /data/crashy-file.xlsx /data/out.arrow` to run in debug mode.

 Deploying